YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/doc/Template - Getting Started.md

 # [Getting Started](https://jhudatascience.org/ITCR_Documentation_and_Usability/creating-a-smooth-getting-started-section.html)

+Yvonne Beirne FitzGerald
+21 May 2022

+---

 _Checklist for this section:_

-- Is easy to find: clearly visible on the main page.
+- [ ] Is easy to find: clearly visible on the main page.
-- Provides the user with the introductory concepts of the tool.
+- [ ]  Provides the user with the introductory concepts of the tool.
-- Has clear steps for installation.
+- [ ] Has clear steps for installation.
-- Dependencies are made clear.
+- [ ] Dependencies are made clear.
-- Directs the user to the How-to Examples section.
+- [ ]  Directs the user to the How-to Examples section.

+---

 ## Why {this tool}?